How to Find the Best Maths Tutor in Singapore: A Parent's Guide

 Monthly Check-ins

-Schedule a brief monthly conversation with the tutor covering:
+Have a quick monthly chat with the tutor covering:

-- What topics were covered and how well your child understood them
+- Topics covered and how well your child understood them

 - Which areas still need work

-- How your child's attitude and confidence have changed
+- How your child's attitude and confidence have shifted

-The cheapest tutor is not necessarily the worst, and the most expensive is not always the best.
-Focus on value — a $50/hr tutor who helps your child understand concepts is worth more than an $80/hr tutor who just drills worksheets.
+The cheapest tutor isn't necessarily bad, and the most expensive isn't always good.
+A $50/hr tutor who helps your child genuinely understand concepts gives more value than an $80/hr tutor who just drills worksheets.

-Many parents wait until grades drop significantly before seeking a maths tutor.
-By that time, the student has accumulated multiple knowledge gaps that take longer to fix.
-Early intervention is almost always more effective.
+So many parents wait until grades drop dramatically before looking for help.
+By then, there are multiple knowledge gaps to fill.
+Early intervention is almost always more effective and less expensive long-term.

-Maths improvement is gradual.
-A student who has been struggling for two years will not transform in two weeks.
-Be patient, consistent, and trust the process if the tutor is following a sound approach.
+A student who's been struggling for two years won't transform in two weeks.
+Be patient and consistent.
+If the tutor is following a sound approach, give it at least 2-3 months.

 Your child's school teacher and private tutor should ideally be working toward the same goals.
-Share school exam papers, teacher feedback, and upcoming test topics with the tutor so they can align their lessons.
+Share school exam papers, teacher feedback, and upcoming test topics so the tutor can align their lessons.

 Where to Find Quality Maths Tutors

-Skip the agency commissions — traditional agencies charge 50-100% of the first month's fee just for the introduction.
+Skip the agency commissions — traditional agencies charge 50-100% of the first month's fee just for an introduction.
 Browse qualified maths tutors on TuitionLah where every profile shows qualifications, experience, subjects, and rates transparently.
-Contact tutors directly via WhatsApp and start with a trial session to assess fit.
+Contact tutors directly and start with a trial session to assess fit.

 Frequently Asked Questions